ryannfinn/yolov3_batchparse/README.md

-# Batch Processing and Parsing YOLOv3 with Python (Mac & Linux)
+# Batch Detecting and Parsing YOLOv3 with Python (Mac & Linux)

 This is a Python (3.x) script I wrote for processing and parsing the results for YOLOv3.